orgua/universal-android-debloater-UI/README.md

 ### Features:

-- Linux, Windows and MacOS should be supported (Windows and Linux is tested)
+- Linux, Windows and MacOS should be supported (Windows and Linux is tested and works)
   - runs on Python and dearpygui
 - should support all versions of Android
   - but only android 10 is tested right now